samhsforrest-collab/UK-Embedded-Solar-2026/README.md

   2. Match PVLive GSP IDs to NESO-provided geo-location metadata.
   3. Use selected GSP lat/lon to request hourly weather from Open-Meteo.
   4. Merge and align generation, capacity and weather time series.
   5. Train, fit and predict with a machine learning model using the combined solar + weather feature set.
+  6. Present prediciton results and visualisations for selected GSPs on the Dashboard
 ___

 # Dashboard Deployment and Usage
 Access the [Dashboard](https://uk-embedded-solar-generation-esmkfgpqjmccxirsh9tgcu.streamlit.app/) here

 - Select your chosen GSP and date range on the sidebar to train the model, predict and visualise your data below
-- Interact with Plotly Graphs using buttons in top right corner of each to zoom and pan
+- Interact with Plotly Graphs using buttons in top right corner of each for zoom and pan
 - Dowload generation and capacity data for selected GSP using the dropdown 'Show generation and capacity data' and clicking the download button in the top right hand corner
 - Navigate to the second tab to explore the GSP embedded solar map and the history of solar deployment across the UK
 ___